 The measurements of this study provide information on filtration efficiency and pressure drop at various face masks and potential mask materials under the conditions of the measurements.
 We did not apply a breathing cycle with up- and down-swelling flow rate.
-This would likely influence the absolute values of filtration efficiencies, however, we do not expect that this will strongly affect the intercomparison between different sample materials.
+This would likely influence the absolute values of filtration efficiencies; however, we do not expect that this will strongly affect the intercomparison between different sample materials.
 We also did not humidify the air flow.
 Large relative humidity of the flow through the mask materials will likely cause a wetting of the material.
 This could alter the transmission of particles through the material, e.g., as a consequence of swelling of fibers when they get wet.
 We also did not investigate the effects of cleaning (e.g., washing) the sample materials on both, filtration efficiency and pressure drop.
-Neupane and coworkers (2019) have shown that filtration efficiency of cloth masks dropped by 20% after the fourth washing and drying cycle as a consequence of changed pore size and shape.
+Neupane et al. (2019) have shown that filtration efficiency of cloth masks dropped by 20% after the fourth washing and drying cycle as a consequence of changed pore size and shape.
 Since homemade masks typically are washed and re-used many times, this effect as well as the influence of humidity should be more thoroughly studied in future experiments.
-Extreme flow situations, like coughing or sneezing which produce jets of particles moving at high velocities (Chao et al. 2009; Han et al. 2013; Liu and Novoselac 2014), have also not been studied here.
+Extreme flow situations, like coughing or sneezing which produce jets of particles moving at high velocities (Chao et al. 2009; Han, Weng, and Huang 2013; Liu and Novoselac 2014), have also not been studied here.
 We hypothesize that under such conditions, leaks of the masks will open further, reducing the overall filtration efficiency - at least for the smaller particles which do not impact on the inner surface of the mask.

-6 Summary
+6. Summary

-Filtration efficiencies (FE) of face masks and potential mask materials were determined for particles ranging from d_p =30 nm - 10 μ m.
-For this purpose, size-resolved particle number concentrations upstream and downstream the sample material were determined in two different setups while it was passed by the aerosol-laden air.
+Filtration efficiencies (FE) of face masks and potential mask materials were determined for particles ranging from $d_p = 30 \text{ nm}-10 \mu \text{m}$.
+For this purpose, size-resolved particle number concentrations upstream and downstream the sample material were determined in two different setups while it was passed by the aero-sol-laden air.
 In addition, the pressure drop (Δp) across the samples was measured and the dependency of FE on face velocity, particle charge and number of sample layers was investigated.

-A total of 48 different sample materials was tested.
-This included three regular surgical masks and an FFP2 respirator for comparison, several pure cotton and cotton mixed with synthetics textiles, synthetic cloths, but also a large variety of other materials which can be found in a regular household like PU foams, triangle bandage, paper towels or a coffee filter.
+A total of 48 different sample materials were tested.
+This included three regular surgical masks and an FFP2 respirator for comparison, several pure cotton and cotton mixed with synthetics textiles, synthetic cloths, but also a large variety of other materials which can be found in a regular household like PU foams, triangle bandage, paper towels, or a coffee filter.

-Generally, a large variety of filtration efficiencies was found and a filtration minimum was observed for particles between 50 nm and 500 nm diameter with typically larger filtration efficiency found for large particles ($d_p>2.5 \mu m$), compared to small ones ($d_p<100 nm$).
-With increasing face velocity, we found a decrease in FE for small particles ($d_p\leq250 nm$) and an increase in FE for large particles ($d_p\geq2.5 \mu m$) due to the different loss mechanisms involved.
+Generally, a large variety of filtration efficiencies was found and a filtration minimum was observed for particles between 50 nm and 500 nm diameter with typically larger filtration efficiency found for large particles ($d_p > 2.5 \,\mu$ m), compared to small ones (d_p < 100 nm).
+With increasing face velocity, we found a decrease in FE for small particles ($d_p \leq 250 \,\text{nm}$) and an increase in FE for large particles ($d_p \geq 2.5 \,\mu$ m) due to the different loss mechanisms involved.